psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 ## A Man of Note

 At this point, Francis Pittis leaves our story.
-He went on to live to the age of 77 years old, dying in November 1889, having dedicted the majority of his life to public service on behalf of the borough of newport, as well as his business there.
+He went on to live to the age of 77 years old, dying in November 1889, having dedicated the majority of his life to public service on behalf of the borough of Newport, as well as his business there.

 ```{admonition} Death of Sir Francis Pittis, November 1889
 :class: dropdown